animeshtrivedi/animeshtrivedi.github.io/index.md

 <p><a href="{{ site.base }}/news/">more posts&hellip;</a></p>
 {% endif %}

 **Bio:** Animesh Trivedi is a tenured Assistant Professor in the Computer Science department at VU Amsterdam.
+He leads the Storage-Networking (StoNet) research group, [https://stonet-research.github.io/](https://stonet-research.github.io/).
 His research interests lie in building fast and efficient systems using modern hardware.
 He's currently focusing on two emerging research directions.
-First, how to leverage cheap and fast Flash and Optane NVM storage devices to support demands of data-heavy machine learning workloads.
+First, how to leverage cheap and fast Flash and Optane NVMe storage devices to support demands of data-heavy workloads.
 Second, how to design and build foundational software infrastructure and services for the next generation of edge computing applications.
 Prior to joining VU Amsterdam in 2019, he has worked as a Research Staff Member at the IBM Research Lab in Zürich.
 He holds a PhD and Master from ETH Zürich.
 More about his work can be found at [https://animeshtrivedi.github.io](https://animeshtrivedi.github.io).

 <!--
 Animesh Trivedi is a tenure-track Assistant Professor in the department of Computer Science at VU Amsterdam.
 Prior to joining the department in 2019, he has worked as a Research Staff Member at the IBM Research Lab in Zurich.
 His research interests lie in building fast and efficient distributed systems around modern high-performance, programmable I/O devices.
 He is currently investigating how to leverage emerging Non-Volatile Memories (NVMs) to support data access demands of machine learning workloads.
 He is one of the founding members of the Apache Crail (Incubating) project.
 He holds a PhD and master from ETH Zurich.
 More about his work can be found at [https://animeshtrivedi.github.io](https://animeshtrivedi.github.io).-->